How Student Loans WorkAugust 16, 2021

 What is a Student Loan?

 A student loan is a type of installment loan used to fund an undergraduate, graduate or professional school degree.
 Student loans can also be used for technical schools or community colleges.
+Explore our blog linked here for specific details about how student loans can be used.

 Unlike college scholarships or grants, student loans must be paid after graduation or when the student drops below part-time status, whichever comes first.
 All student lenders charge interest, but the rates vary depending on the type of loan.
 The term on a student loan depends on the lender and type of loan, but generally ranges from five to 20 years.